As more children show signs of mental health problems, a leading academic questions the Government's mindset

 Tests, targets and league tables are doomed to failure in the battle to raise standards because they ignore basic psychological reality, according to a leading professor of child development.

-Newcastle-based Masud Hoghughi says that the Government's current strategy for dealing with weak schools is based on threats and fear, and is adding to their anxieties.
+Writing in this week's TES, Masud Hoghughi says that the Government's current strategy for dealing with weak schools is based on threats and fear, and is adding to their anxieties.

 He believes the inspection regime demotivates struggling schools, which already have to cope with high levels of anti-social behaviour and mental illness among their pupils.